aws-solutions/qnabot-on-aws/README.md

 > Build a chat bot to answer questions.

 ## Overview
 This repository contains code for the QnABot, described in the AWS AI blog post [“Creating a Question and Answer Bot with Amazon Lex and Amazon Alexa”](https://aws.amazon.com/blogs/ai/creating-a-question-and-answer-bot-with-amazon-lex-and-amazon-alexa/).
-To launch the QnABot follow the instructions in the blog post.

-To customize the QnABot use the following instructions to set up a local dev environment.
+See the "Getting Started" to launch your own QnABot,

 ## Prerequisites